Want to add a beautifully designed WooCommerce Checkout to your sales funnel?

 What's more?
 The buyer can even adjust the quantity of the product from here - add or delete an item and even recover accidentally deleted items.

-This gives your users complete control over their entire purchase experience.
-Take a look:
+This gives your users complete control over their entire purchase experience on the elementor checkout page.

 So the shoppers have the option to make adjustments to their order even at the final step, which obviously means that there's no need to go back to the cart page to make the required changes.

-Apart from making all the functional adjustments to the mini cart, you can also change the colors, border type, width, and do a lot more from the Style section.
+Apart from making all the functional adjustments to the mini cart, you can also change the colors and typography, border type, width, and do a lot more from the Style section.

-Apart from the drag & drop widgets, you can even choose from various pre-built Elementor template to create your checkout page.
+Apart from the drag & drop widgets, you can even choose from various pre-built Elementor templates to create your checkout page.

-These templates are built using the two widgets we have explained above and serve different requirements.
+These templates are built using the two widgets we have explained above and served different requirements such as creating your:

-Also, each one of these checkout templates is divided into one-step, two-step, and three-step formats.
+Also, each one of these elementor checkout templates is divided into one-step, two-step, and three-step formats.

 This means you can pick a template that you like, import it with a single click and use it to serve your purpose.